Demi Moore: Early life

-Demi Moore was born Demetria Gene Guynes on November 11, 1962, in Roswell, New Mexico.
+Demi Moore was born Demetria Gene Harmon on November 11, 1962, in Roswell, New Mexico.
 Her biological father, Air Force airman Charles Foster Harmon Sr., deserted her then-18-year-old mother, Virginia (née King), after a two-month marriage before Moore's birth.
-Charles came from Lanett, Alabama, and Virginia was born in Richmond, California but had grown up in Roswell.
+Charles came from Lanett, Alabama, and Virginia was born in Richmond, California, but had grown up in Roswell.
 Moore's maternal grandmother was raised on a farm in Elida, New Mexico.
-Moore has deep roots in the South Central and Southern United States, particularly Oklahoma, Arkansas and Georgia.
-When Moore was three months old, her mother married Dan Guynes, a newspaper advertising salesman who frequently changed jobs; as a result, the family moved many times.
+Moore has deep roots in the South Central and Southern U.S., particularly Oklahoma, Arkansas and Georgia.
+When she was three months old, her mother married Dan Guynes, a newspaper advertising salesman who frequently changed jobs; as a result, the family moved many times.
 In 1967 they had Moore's half-brother Morgan.
 Moore said in 1991, "My dad is Dan Guynes.
 He raised me.
 There is a man who would be considered my biological father who I don't really have a relationship with."
 Moore has half-siblings from Harmon's other marriages, but she does not keep in contact with them.

 Moore's stepfather Dan Guynes married and divorced Virginia twice.
-On October 20, 1980, a year after their second divorce from each other, Guynes committed suicide.
+On October 20, 1980, a year after their second divorce from each other, Guynes died by suicide.
 Her biological father Harmon died in 1997 from liver cancer in Brazoria, Texas.
-Moore's mother had a long arrest record which included drunk driving and arson.
-Moore broke off contact with her mother in 1989, when she left halfway through a rehab stay Moore had financed at the Hazelden Foundation in Minnesota.
+Moore's mother had a long arrest record, which included drunk driving and arson.
+Moore broke off contact with her mother in 1989, when she left halfway through a rehabilitation stay Moore had financed at the Hazelden Foundation in Minnesota.
 Virginia Guynes posed nude for the magazine High Society in 1993, where she spoofed Moore's Vanity Fair pregnancy and bodypaint covers and parodied her clay scene from Ghost.
 Moore and Guynes reconciled shortly before Guynes died of a brain tumor on July 2, 1998.